lwYeo/SoliditySHA3Miner/README.md

 ## LICENSE

 SoliditySHA3Miner is licensed under the [MIT license](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/LICENSE).

-Include CUDA kernel from Mikers, Azlehria and LtTofu (Mag517)

 Libraries are included in the Software under the following license terms: